 CURRENT WORKS > The Upwellings

-A Large-format Cyanotype Series & Digital Critique- moving into Phase Two in 2026
+A Large-format Cyanotype Series & Digital Critique- Phase Two in 2026: production underway

-In oceanography, an upwelling occurs when wind and rotation displace surface waters, allowing deep, cold, nutrient-rich currents to rise.
-This enriched water is the primary driver of productivity, providing the essential nutrients that allow an entire ecosystem to thrive.
+Conceptual Framework: In oceanography, an upwelling occurs when wind and rotation displace surface waters, allowing deep, nutrient-rich currents to rise.
+This enriched water provides the essential nutrients that allow an entire ecosystem to thrive.

 In our social context, The Upwellings asserts that the accumulated knowledge of women functions as a similar stabilizing nutrient.
-It is the perspective and long-term memory held in the depths of lived experience that provide cultural resilience.
-When we "edit out" the markers of a woman’s life, we starve the social ecosystem of the data needed to navigate our complex future.
+It is the perspective and long-term memory held in the depths of lived experience that provide socio-cultural resilience.
+When we edit out the markers of a woman’s life through the biased algorithms of commercial AI, we starve the social ecosystem of the data needed to navigate our complex future.
+We do not need algorithmic refinement; we need our unfiltered histories, our diverse complexities, and the raw truth of our stories to map the way forward.

 Discovery & Conceptual Proofs (Phase One)